c-marsh/kunst-huset/README.md

 ## Pages

-The site is made up of the following pages:
+The site is made up of the following pages.
+The pages here contain wireframes.
+Visit the site or see the gifs in user testing to see the site in action:

 ### Home Page
 <details>